 The length of your treadmill workouts will vary depending on what you want and what you can tolerate.
 Keep in mind, where you start today doesn’t mean it will always be this hard.
 With practice, you’ll be able to handle longer or more intense bouts of cardio.

-You don’t have to reach top speeds to get all of the heart health benefits, but according to a table published by Harvard Health, a moderate-to-vigorous pace is defined at any pace that has you feeling like you’re in a hurry and speaking out loud will require shorter phrases with more breaths.
+You don’t have to reach top speeds to get all of the heart health benefits, but according to a table published by Harvard Health, a moderate-to-vigorous pace is defined6 at any pace that has you feeling like you’re in a hurry, and speaking out loud will require shorter phrases with more breaths.

 Cool Down

-To cool down, slow the treadmill to a walking pace and spend a few minutes here to get your heart rate to level out.
+To cool down, slow the treadmill to a walking pace and spend a few minutes here to get your heart rate to its normal baseline.
 After you’re done, bring the treadmill belt to a stop and power down the machine.
 Here, you can add in static stretching for the lower body.

 Final Thoughts on How to Use a Treadmill

-When you’re armed with an owner’s manual and an overall sense of safety, a treadmill workout will not be a difficult thing to master, even for the beginner.
+When you’re armed with an owner’s manual and an overall sense of safety, a treadmill workout will not be a difficult thing to master, even for beginner athletes.
 Here are a few reasons for beginners to start using a treadmill:

-• Running has many health benefits: Regular cardiovascular exercise reduces the risk of heart disease.
+- Running has many health benefits: Regular cardiovascular exercise can reduce the risk of heart disease.

 FAQs About How to Use a Treadmill